NSAISANKAR/ninja/README.md

- 2) I am sai sankar, I like robotics and i am going to  create  it.
+ 2) I am sai sankar, I like gaming i would like to play pc games.